Dnipropetrovsk Oblast: Religion

 A Pew survey of Dnipropetrovsk residents' religious self-identification showed the following distribution of affiliations: Ukrainian Orthodox Church (Moscow Patriarchate) 47.5%, Ukrainian Orthodox Church of the Kyivan Patriarchate 10.7%, Roman Catholic 1.3%, Ukrainian Autocephalous Orthodox Church 0.8%, Protestantism 32.3%.

-Dnipropetrovsk has one of the most balanced percentage of religious people in the nation mainly due to large number of ethnic groups.
+The oblast has one of the most balanced percentage of religious people in the nation mainly due to large number of ethnic groups.
 The Jewish community is centered in the Dnipro (Golden Rose Synagogue) and Kryvyi Rih area, and emerged during a wave of Jewish immigration.

 Cities and towns

-There are 20 cities and towns in Dnipro.
+There are 20 cities and towns on the Dnieper River.
 Major population centers today result from historical factors — with the advent of the iron development took place predominantly along the Kryvyi Rih and Dnipro, a city located on the Dnieper.
 Kryvyi Rih is the center of a large metropolitan area called Kryvyi Rih Metropolitan Region.

-Ranked by population, the oblast's 12 largest municipalities are:
+Ranked by population, the oblast's 13 largest municipalities are: